maormagori/wizdom-stremio-v2/README.md

 npm start
 ```

-Latest version has persistent environment variables.
-Change the if statement in `config.js` to be `false` to run the addon locally.
-Hoping this will change in the future.

-Add the addon to stremio from browser:
+Add the addon to Stremio from browser:
 stremio://127.0.0.1:7000/manifest.json

 or from the addon search menu: